nadirbad/VerticalSliceArchitecture/README.md

 - [Entity Framework Core 6](https://docs.microsoft.com/en-us/ef/core/)
 - [NUnit](https://nunit.org/), [FluentAssertions](https://fluentassertions.com/), [Moq](https://github.com/moq)

+Afterwards, the projects and architecture is refactored towards the Vertical slice architecture style.

 ## Purpose of this repository

 Most applications start simple but they tend to change and evolve over time.
-Because of this, I wanted to create a simpler solution template that uses CQRS, and refactor architecture towards vertical slice architecture style.
+Because of this, I wanted to create a simpler API solution template that focuses on the vertical slices architecture style.

 Typically if I need to change a feature in an application, I end up touching different layers of the application and navigating through piles of projects, folders and files.
-For example for a simple change in given feature you could be editing more than 5 files: `TodoItem`, `TodoItemsRepository`, `TodoItemsService`, `TodoItemsViewModel`, `TodoItemsController` ...

 Goal is to stop thinking about horizontal layers and start thinking about vertical slices and organize code by **Features**.
 When the code is organized by feature you get the benefits of not having to jump around projects, folders and files.
 Things related to given features are placed close together.